Slion/TrackPointDriver/README.md

 # Installation
 * First install the [official driver] from Lenovo.
 You will still need it to be able to adjust sensitivy and other parameters from Windows Mouse Properties settings.
+* [Nefarius] kindly signed this driver's latest version.
+You can skip the next step when using a signed driver.
 * Make sure you enable the [installation of unsigned drivers] on you computer.
 This is best done by running the following command as administrator: `bcdedit /set testsigning on`.
 If this is denied because of UEFI Secure Boot and you can’t deactivate it then you won't be able to install that driver until a signed version is available.
 * Go to Windows Device Manager.